kusihed/access_checker/README.md

 before_action type of ( :only =>, :except => ) hash which would then apply
 to the before_action itself and thus bypass any explicit checking.

-Unauthorized access yields an exception: AccessController::AccessDenied .
+Unauthorized access yields an exception: AccessChecker::AccessDenied .
-Syntax errors in formulating the control parameters will also raise an exception: AccessController::SyntaxError .
+Syntax errors in formulating the control parameters will also raise an exception: AccessChecker::SyntaxError .
 You'll probably want to catch those exceptions and handle them gracefully, probably in your ApplicationController.

 Notice that roles, limit_types, and controller actions are all expected to be symbols.